aperturerobotics/starpc/README.md

 # Stream RPC

-**starpc** is a fully-featured client and server for [Proto3 services] in both TypeScript and Go.
+**starpc** implements [Proto3 services] in both TypeScript and Go.

 [Proto3 services]: https://developers.google.com/protocol-buffers/docs/proto3#services

-One of the first libraries to support **client-to-server streaming** RPCs in the web browser.
+Supports **client-to-server streaming** RPCs in the web browser, currently not supported by any of the major RPC libraries.

-The [rpcproto](./srpc/rpcproto.proto) file contains the entire protocol.
+The [rpcproto](./srpc/rpcproto.proto) file describes the protocol.

-Uses any Stream multiplexer: implemented is [libp2p-mplex] over a WebSocket.
+Uses any Stream multiplexer: defaults to [libp2p-mplex] over a WebSocket.

 [libp2p-mplex]: https://github.com/libp2p/js-libp2p-mplex